dkern/external-ip/README.md

 ---

 ## Why a fork?
-This project is a fork from the original [`j-chaniotis/external-ip`](https://github.com/J-Chaniotis/external-ip).
+This project is a fork from the original [`external-ip`](https://github.com/J-Chaniotis/external-ip) module.
-But this was unmaintained for a long time, was very old-fashioned and had some code issues.
+But this was unmaintained for a long time, was very old-fashioned and had some code issues as well.
-So there is a update now, featuring some changes ...
+So there is a update now, featuring some improvements ...

 - Completely rewritten in ECMAScript 6 / ES6
 - Nearly completely event driven